geodetic-metrology-tools/LGC2/README.md

 #### Windows Environment (External Setup)

-If you are developing on **Windows**, follow these summarized steps adapted from the CERN internal setup:
+If you are developing on **Windows**, follow these summarized steps adapted from the typical setup:

 1. **Install Visual Studio 2019 or later**
    - Launch Visual Studio Installer → *Modify Installation* → *Individual Components* tab.